It wasn’t meant to be this way.

 I’ve fortunate to have been to a dozen Thai islands over the past decade, and my favourite by far was Koh Mook.

-It has everything I could possibly need from an island paradise, and I can see myself returning many times over in the future.
+It has everything I could possibly need from an island paradise.

 I had so much fun here!
 The locals were seriously welcoming and it’s home to some of my favourite restaurants in Thailand.
 Koh Mook felt like one of those islands where you could just arrive and end up staying for months.